Rockefeller Group Business Center

-Founded in 1994 by Ric Sondik, Rockefeller Group Business Centers is a New York corporation that provides short-term workplaces.
-Currently, they operate a business center In Rockefeller Center's International Building.
+Rockefeller Group Business Center is a New York corporation that provides short-term workplaces.
+The company operates a business center in Rockefeller Center's International Building.
 Their client base is about 500 including office and virtual office space members.
 Rockefeller Group Business Center's primary client base is the Finance Industry, Lawyers, and Entrepreneurs.

 Rockefeller Group Business Centers is a subsidiary of the large private real estate firm Rockefeller Group.
 Rockefeller Group Business Centers flagship location is in Rockefeller Center.

 Howard J. Watler currently leads the Rockefeller Group Business Centers as Senior Vice President.
 He joined RGBC in 1998.
 Under his lead, coworking centers were added in May 2008, creating a shared work environment.